Event-based Continuous Color Video Decompression from Single Frames: Related Work

-Reconstructing intensity information from event cameras has been approached through two primary methodologies: filtering and learning-based techniques.
+Reconstructing intensity information from event data has been addressed through two primary methodologies: filtering and learning-based techniques.
 Initial efforts concentrated on developing suitable filters for sparse event signals.
-These filtering methods typically involved classical strategies such as integration~\cite{Scheerlinck18accv} or reconstructing through intermediaries like gradients and Poisson Reconstruction~\cite{kim2008simultaneous}.
-However, these approaches were often plagued by noise and event leakage at corners.
-A notable advancement was the incorporation of optical flow to improve image reconstruction~\cite{bardow2016simultaneous}.
-An effective strategy addressing the offset issue in these methods is the direct measurement with an image sensor, followed by the application of a complementary filter~\cite{Scheerlinck18accv} adjusting the offset for each pixel.
+These filtering methods typically involved classical strategies such as time-integration~\cite{Scheerlinck18accv} or Poisson reconstruction of intermediaries like spatial gradients~\cite{Kim14bmvc}.
+However, these approaches are often plagued by noise and event leakage at corners, and may not produce realistic images \cite{Munda18ijcv}.

-In contrast, learning-based methods have demonstrated the ability to surmount many of these challenges.
-By embedding priors within the models, they generate realistic images solely from event data \cite{rebecq2019events,rebecq2019high,weng2021event}.
-Furthermore, these approaches have been extended to incorporate images into the input data stream, enhancing the production of high dynamic range images \cite{yang2023learning}.
-Efficient image generation is also achieved through shallow networks, either via recurrent networks \cite{scheerlinck2020fast} or through intermediary networks coupled with traditional post-processing techniques \cite{duwek2021image, zhang2021formulating}.
+Learning-based methods have demonstrated the ability to overcome many of these issues by embedding prior information into image reconstruction models\cite{Rebecq19pami,weng2021event}.
+Furthermore, these approaches have been extended to incorporate images into the input data stream, enhancing the production of high dynamic range (HDR) images \cite{yang2023learning}.
+Efficient image generation is also achieved through shallow networks, through either recurrent networks \cite{Scheerlinck20wacv} or intermediary networks coupled with traditional processing techniques \cite{Duwek21cvprw,Zhang22pami}.
+These methods cannot reconstruct realistic color information from grayscale event cameras that are most commercially available.
+Post-processing coloring networks introduces unrealistic colors due to hallucination.
+In contrast, this work aims to reconstruct high-quality color videos by injecting color information into gray events from easily obtainable high-quality color frames.

-Complementary to these methods, other asynchronous sensors offer grayscale estimation through timing information.
-The ATIS sensor, for instance, emits a spike after the initial event, with timing proportional to the grayscale level.
-Similarly, the Vidar One~\cite{chang20231000} operates by transmitting spikes at a frequency corresponding to the grayscale level of each pixel.
-These innovative features enable accurate grayscale level determination in moving scenes using the ATIS and even in static scenes with the Vidar One \cite{huang20231000}.
+\textbf{Concurrent work.} Continuous space-time decoding~\cite{lu2024hr} and single-frame video rewinding~\cite{chen2024timerewind} were concurrently proposed as our work.
+We note that an earlier version of our work was publicly available on arXiv~\cite{wang2023event} prior to the appearance of~\cite{lu2024hr, chen2024timerewind}.